emna619/emna619/README.md

 ## 🎯 Goals

 - Build apps that are useful *and* beautiful
-- Join Apple’s coding camp 🍎🤞
 - Keep growing & helping others along the way

 ---